 ACCEPTING EMPLOYMENT WITH ANOTHER STATE AGENCY 8477.24

-(Renumbered from 8429.34 1/1989)
+(Revised 01/2021)

-Designation made on a Designation of Person Authorized to Receive Warrants, STD.
-243, filed by an employee will continue in effect until revoked by the employee or the employee leaves State service.
-Therefore, a designation on file from an employee that transfers to or accepts employment with another State agency will be forwarded with the employee's other personnel documents to the new employing agency.
+Designation made on an STD 243, Designation of Person Authorized to Receive Warrants, , filed by an employee will continue in effect until revoked in writing by the employee or the employee separates from State service.
+Therefore, a designation on file from an employee that transfers to or accepts employment with another State agency/department will be forwarded with the employee's other personnel documents to the new employing agency/department.